justinmahar/react-html-props/README.md

 };
 ```

-## Mixing With Custom Props
+## Extending HTML Props

-You will likely have your own props, of course.

-In this case, simply extend the props for the element you'd like.
-For instance, `MyComponentProps extends DivProps`.
+You can extend all HTML props to add your own.

-Then use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) to unpack your desired props.
+Then use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) to unpack and use your own props.

 Just follow the example below: